HKU-BAL/Clair3/docs/full_alignment_training.md

-# Train a model for Clair3 full-alignment calling
+# Train a model for Clair3 full-alignment calling (revision 0)

 This document shows how to train and fine-tune a deep learning model for Clair3 full-alignment calling.
 For training a model for pileup calling, please check [here](pileup_training.md).
 Clair3 needs both a pileup model and a full-alignment model to work.
 Compared to Clair3's pileup model training, training a full-alignment model needs much longer time.
 The disk space requirement also increases significantly.
 The training materials are grouped according to sample, coverage, and chromosome.
 The groups are converted into tensor binaries.
 The binaries are much space-efficient and easier to process.
 As required, multiples tensor binaries can be used together for model training and fine-tuning.